 Personal training can be a very rewarding profession whether you are doing it part-time or making it your full-time career.
 As one of the most well-respected organizations in the industry, ACSM can give you the tools you need to become successful.

-Studying through ACSM offers you a certification which is accredited by the National Commission for Certifying Agencies (NCCA), giving additional verification to the quality of your credentials.
-The exam is also less expensive than many competitors at a price of $349, as is the cost to re-take the exam for $175.
+Studying through ACSM offers you a certification that is accredited by the National Commission for Certifying Agencies (NCCA), giving additional verification to the quality of your credentials.
+The exam is also less expensive than many competitors at a price of $349 for non-members and $279 for ACSM members, as is the cost to re-take the exam for $175.

 Eligibility requirements for the ACSM personal trainer certification are fairly straightforward.
 Candidates must be at least 18 years old, hold a high school diploma or equivalent degree, and possess a CPR/AED certification with a practical hands-on skills component.
 There is no college degree, experience, or application needed in order to study for and take the certification exam (see video with tips above).